Raleigh Therapists Discuss

 Thanks for checking out our blog!
 Each week out Raleigh therapists provide insights into challenges that they commonly help our clients to overcome with CBT Therapy strategies.
 This week the topic is “Stress”.

 We all experience stress in our lives.
 Look around and you’ll see more than enough evidence (a global pandemic, police brutality and racism, soaring unemployment rates…just to name a few).
-But, what exactly is stress?
-Stress is physical arousal or a negative emotional state that results when we perceive events as taxing our resources or ability to cope.
+But, what exactly is it?
+It is physical arousal or a negative emotional state that results when we perceive events as taxing our resources or ability to cope.
 This state of arousal is a response to stressors, or an event that we perceive as harmful, threatening, or challenging.
-Sources of stress can range from conflict with a friend to life changes to dealing with a medical condition.
+Sources can range from conflict with a friend to life changes to dealing with a medical condition.

 If you are struggling to get out of your own head maybe it’s time to meet with one of our Raleigh therapists for help.